sourcemeta/learnjsonschema.com/content/2020-12/format-annotation/format.markdown

 if supported), and performing validation using the [`pattern`]({{< ref "2020-12/validation/pattern" >}}) keyword.  {{</learning-more>}}

-The supported formats are the following:
+The supported formats are the following.

 | Format                    | Category             | Specification |
 |---------------------------|----------------------|---------------|